misartg/misartg.github.io/README.md

 4. Enter this repo's root folder and run `bundle install` to install the needed dependencies.

 5. Start the site with: `bundle exec jekyll serve --livereload --drafts --port 8080`.
-You can view the site from your browser at `http://localhost:8080`.
+You can view the site from your browser at http://localhost:8080.
 You can stop the local server with `CTRL` + `C`.

-While you're developing your posts, you probably want to keep them in the `_drafts` folder so they don't get published even if pushed to your GitHub Pages site.
-They can be navigated to and viewed in the GitHub repo itself, but they're not linked or visible from the main `https://misartg.github.io` page.
+While you're developing your posts, you probably want to keep them in the `_drafts` folder so they don't get published even if pushed to your public repo.
+They can be navigated to and viewed in the GitHub repo itself, but they're not linked or visible from the main https://misartg.github.io page.